mattnedrich/react-redux-typescript/README.md

 We specified `awesome-typescript-loader` which we will use as our TypeScript loader.
 The [TypeScript docs](https://www.typescriptlang.org/docs/handbook/react-&-webpack.html) seem to recommend using `awesome-typescript-loader`, but also also mention [`ts-loader`](https://github.com/TypeStrong/ts-loader) as an alternative.
 I have not used it, but it may be worth investigating.

-Installing the above dependencies will create a `node_modules` directory, `yarn.lock` file, and a `package.json` file including all of the dependencies we have installed thus far.
+Installing the above dependencies will create a `node_modules` directory, `yarn.lock` file, and a `package.json` file that includes all of the dependencies we have installed thus far.

-## Step 2.
-Configuration Files
+## Step 3.
+Add Configuration Files
-We need to add configuration files for webpack and TypeScript.
+The next step is to add configuration files for Webpack and TypeScript.

 #### Webpack Configuration
 Create a `webpack.config.js` file, and update it to look something like this.